cssigniter/audioigniter/readme.txt

 Contributors: cssigniterteam, anastis, silencerius, tsiger
 Tags: audio, sound, player, audio player, music player, soundcloud, mp3 player, music, radio stream, radio player, sound player, playlist
 Requires at least: 4.4
-Tested up to: 4.6.1
+Tested up to: 4.7.3
-Stable tag: 1.0.1
+Stable tag: 1.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 AudioIgniter lets you create music playlists and embed them in your WordPress posts, pages or custom post types and serve your audio content in style!

 == Description ==
+Looking for a music player?
 AudioIgniter lets you create music playlists and embed them in your WordPress posts, pages or custom post types.
-By using the standard WordPress media upload functionality, you can create new playlists in minutes.
+By using the standard WordPress media upload functionality, you can create new audio playlists in minutes.
 Oh, you can use AudioIgniter to stream your radio show too!

 https://www.youtube.com/watch?v=AmRDYlVW_3M